 Validator class verifies values against a set of constraints.
 The core comes with a choice of basic constraint rules which can easily be extended/subclassed to cater for more specific validation rules.

 There’s a lot to get excited about in this release.
 Of course, Textile and jQuery have also been upgraded to the latest available versions, various other UX improvements, plus a few security and bug fixes too.
 So please take the time to install Textpattern 4.5.0; we hope it serves you well.

-See the HISTORY.txt file included within your Textpattern download for a full list of changes in Textpattern CMS version 4.5.0.
+HISTORY.txt file included within your Textpattern download for a full list of changes in Textpattern CMS version 4.5.0.